Meisterlama/MultiBuild/README.md

 ![Capture d’écran 2022-03-05 210916](https://user-images.githubusercontent.com/55276408/156898721-99195bf3-02c1-41f5-9bc8-483a9b65c55a.png)

 2: In this step, we need add information about package that will be used to generate your package thanks to github action.
-- Select the owner (by default you, if you want to create a package for this repository, please select OpenSourceUnityPackage).
+- Select the owner (by default you, if you want to create a package for this repository, please select Meisterlama).
 This repository name will be used to generate the package name.
 - Then enter your project name.
 This name is very important because it will be used to generate the package name inside unity.
 For example TestPackageUnity will become open-source-unity-package.test-package-unity according to unity convention.
 - Step 2, 3 and 4 are optional.
 You can add description, select public repository and include all branch (to include git flow).
 - Now click on "select repository from template" to done this process